Looking for the best campfire tricks, tips & hacks for your next camping adventure? You’ve come to the right place!

-Adding combustible materials, plastics, cans, and trash could lead to the fire leaping out of control or harmful toxins being released into the atmosphere.
+Adding combustible or flammable materials, plastics, cans, and trash could lead to the fire leaping out of control or harmful toxins being released into the atmosphere.

-For those that are looking for a few campfire tricks and want to try something different, consider adding a little color and pizzazz!
+For those that are looking to make the perfect fire and want to try something different, consider adding a little color and pizzazz!

 I do, however, need to stress that this is not something the children should be doing themselves as you will be mixing chemicals with fire and while the reaction should be minimal, the last thing you need is a trip to the emergency room because someone got too close to the fire.

-Fun Campfire Tricks: How To Make Different Color Flames!
+Fun Campfire Tips: How To Make Different Color Flames!